syncfusion-content/blazor-docs/blazor/circular-gauge/pointers.md

 ### Rounded corners

-The start and end pointers of a range bar in the Circular Gauge are rounded to form arc using `RoundedCornerRadius` property.
+The start and end pointers of a range bar in the Circular Gauge are rounded to form arc using the `RoundedCornerRadius` property.

 ```cshtml
 @using Syncfusion.Blazor.CircularGauge